How to Grow Orchids in Glass Containers?

 Before I plant my orchids in glass containers, I use small rocks at the bottom of the container.
 I rinse the rocks in water to remove dirt and debris.
-I then add sphagnum moss on top.
+Then I add sphagnum moss on top.

 I put a good layer of it too as sphagnum moss is lightweight, and I want my orchid to be nestled in the medium.
 I put the orchid into the container and put some more sphagnum moss to cover the roots and make sure that the leaves sit above the edge of the jar.
 Water the orchid keeping the leaves dry.

 You want the medium to be moist but remember that you don’t have any draining in these containers, so excess water will just pool at the bottom of the container.